 The reoriented EMDG program will maintain features valued by SME exporters and industry bodies, while making it simpler to access.

 Want to find out more?

-Register for our webinar to learn more about the findings and recommendations from the Review and what this means for the EMDG program going forward.
-The webinar will be held on Thursday 17 September at 11 am.
+Watch the recording of the Webinar held on Thursday 17 September 2020 to learn more about the findings and recommendations from the Review and what this means for the EMDG program going forward.

 Support for exporters

 In the reoriented EMDG program, multi-year grants will be available for eligible SMEs at three stages of their export journey: